Francesco-De-Florence/Convolutional-Neural-Network-Based-RF-Fingerprinting/README.md

-#Identify wireless devices by their unique radio frequency hardware signatures using deep learning.
+## Identify wireless devices by their unique radio frequency hardware signatures using deep learning.

----

 ## 🧭 Table of Contents